 - other, larger predators

+The bulk of this post was written by guest author, Liz Greene, formerly of Instant Lo.
 Liz Greene is a dog loving, beard envying, pop culture geek from the beautiful city of trees, Boise, Idaho.
-You can catch up with her latest misadventures on Instant Lo or follow her on Twitter @LizVGreene.

 Your Pyr is not claustrophobic, he’s just doing his job.
 LGD’s work at night and power nap during the day, just like most predators work at night and sleep during the day.
 My Maremma’s bark at night (first line of protection is to let the enemy know that you are there and aware) and will sleep out in the field (with one eye open) with their goats during the day.